-These guidelines provide water managers with tools and guidance to assess, manage and monitor the water quality.
+These guidelines provide water managers with tools and guidance to assess, manage and monitor water quality.
+These guidelines were previously know as ANZECC.
 They complement the existing National Policy Statement for Freshwater Management (Freshwater NPS) which is the main direction to local government about how to manage fresh water in New Zealand.

 Link to the guidelines

 Australian and New Zealand Guidelines for Fresh and Marine Water Quality [Australian Government website]

 The guidelines are a useful tool to help in managing freshwater and marine water quality.

 They are not mandatory but in New Zealand they are sometimes used to assist in managing water quality and aquatic ecosystems.
 They are useful for pinpointing areas where further investigation may be required, or to inform decision-making related to fresh water management.

 The guidelines include Default Guideline Values (DGVs) which if exceeded indicate that further analysis may be needed to make sure aquatic ecosystems are adequately protected.
 DGVs can provide a generic starting point for assessing water quality.